- About BJSS

 The scope of Open Banking in relation to data types is still too limited.
 It only includes one data set unique to customers – their current account or transactional data.
 But what would be powerful is the extension of the data pedals to include further financial data like my loans, pensions, my savings, my insurance, and health care information.

 In an ever-connected world, amount of data, data breaches, consumers are trained / brainwashed not to share their data and least of all their financial data.
 Even that Open Banking offers a single convenient and most of all safe way to control one’s financial data, it seems that consumers are reluctant.

-It seems there is a mismatch between what consumers want and are willing to do on the one side, and then what the wave of new Fintechs are trying to achieve.
+It Seems there's a Mismatch between what consumers want and are willing to do on one side, and then what the new wave of fintechs are trying to achieve

 For the customer, it’s important that their financial experience is safe, understandable and above all, simple.
 What they want is to reduce life admin tasks associated with banking by making them easier and more understandable/predictable.